-Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel Resources: Increased pressure on limited resources may impact negatively on achieving high standards and statutory targets.
-3 2 regard to sustainability.
+Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of Resources: Increased pressure on limited resources may impact negatively on achieving high standards and statutory targets. - regard to sustainability.
 The adopted Local Development Plan provides a framework to shape sustainable development and the process includes Sustainability Appraisal (incorporating Strategic Environmental Assessment) Insight Board Submit bids to Welsh Government for any Environment Grants to implement environmental and countryside programmes locally.
 The Corporate Plan 2016-20 sets out our priorities relevant to promoting and enhancing sustainability.
 Implementation of the requirements of the Environment Act 2016.
 Space Programme and Asset Management Strategy Insight Board Automatic meter readings for utilities for all Vale owned buildings.
 Bids to Welsh Government for an Environment Grant submitted annually to implement environmental and countryside programmes locally.
+Sonvice Delivery 9 Mall 2 2 access funding via the City Deal.
+The City Deal footprint provides opportunities for local services regionally.
 Service Delivery & Well- being: Failure to deliver 2 2 Sustainable procurement outlined in procurement

 Risk Description Residual Ri sk Mitigating controls Forecast Likelihood Impact direction of travel key plans/schemes and achieve statutory targets which would have a detrimental impact on the environment and citizens of the Vale. guideline documents.
 BREEAM standard for major projects e.g. schools/ Extracare.
 Local Biodiversity Plan.
 Reputation: Failure to comply with legal duties associated targets would have a detrimental impact on resident's perception of the Council's ability to tackle climate change and would attract criticism from our external regulators and Welsh Government.
-2 4 Work closely with businesses to raise awareness of sustainability initiatives and to launch campaigns.
-Production of an up to date planning guide for use by the public to raise their awareness of planning policy and decision making processes.
-CR10: Corporate Building - - Political & Legislative: Political and legislative repercussions of failing to meet our statutory responsibilities in relation to Public Building compliance associated with health and safety legislation.
-2 4 Identification and prioritisation of key risks associated with building compliance.
+2 4 Workcloselywithbusinessestoraiseawarenessofsustainabilityinitiativesandtolaunchcampaigns.Productionofanuptodateplanningguideforusetheirawarenessofplanningpolicyanddecisionmakingprocesses.
+CR10: Corporate Building - - Political & Legislative: Political and legislative repercussions of failing to meet our statutory responsibilities in relation to Public Building compliance associated with health and safety legislation. - 4 Identification of key risks associated with building compliance.
 Governance arrangements established: Project Sponsor, Project Board and Team in place.
 Project Sponsor is the Director of Environment & Housing Services and Project Manager is the Head of Housing & Building Services.
 Project Board meets bi- monthly.
 Corporate Building Compliance Project team established which meets monthly, and comprises officers from across the Council with building compliance responsibilities.
 GAP analysis undertaken on Council's building compliance by MSS consultancy and the findings of the review is being used to inform the Council's revised